wavesplatform/docs.wavesplatform/docs/en/blockchain/binary-format/transaction-binary-format/invoke-script-transaction-binary-format.md

 | payments.amount | 8 bytes | Amount of token in payment, specified in the [atomic units](/en/blockchain/token/#atomic-unit) |

 The maximum number of payments is 2.

+Starting from node version 1.3.1, after activation of feature #16 "Ride V5, dApp-to-dApp invocations, Continuations", the maximum number of payments is 10.
+Versions 1.3.x are now available for [Stagenet](/en/blockchain/blockchain-network/) only.

 The maximum size of `d_app` + `function_call` + `payments` is 5120 bytes.